Medical School and Gap Year Opportunities

 Enrolling in a post-baccalaureate program may offer you a chance to strengthen your transcript and knowledge base before you apply to medical school, and can be a good bridge between your undergraduate studies and medical school.
 Read seven benefits of post-bacc programs in this article.
 AAMC has a directory of post-baccalaureate programs.

 Be sure to visit with your pre-health advisor.
 If you are an undergraduate student interested in pursuing a career in the health field, please register as a designated pre-health student to gain access to valuable resources.
-You can sign up by completing this form or by sending an email to prehealth@georgetown.edu.
+You can sign up by completing this pre-health designation and resources form or by emailing prehealth@georgetown.edu.